gnowenegue/lt2222-assignment-3/README.md

 The code was run on MLTGPU server under `/scratch` storage.
 Please refer to the full [transcript](transcript_mltgpu_scratch.txt).

+### Confusion Matrix Observations

+The model is great at predicting most of the categories, especially `science/technology` and `travel`.
+It completely fails at `health` and `entertainment`.
+In fact, it didn't guess `entertainment` at all.

+It seems like the model defaults to `science/technology` and `travel` whenever it doesn't know the answer.
+This is due to the class imbalance where these two topics make up the majority of the training data.

+### More Accurate Than Chance

+There are 7 different labels in the dataset.
+There is a ~14.3% (1 out of 7) chance for a random guess to be correct.

+According to the classification report, the model has an overall accuracy of 61%, which is way higher than 14.3%.
+Even for the macro and weighted average f1-score, they are 52% and 57%.
+This shows that the model is working and definitely performs more accurately than chance.

 ## Part Bonus 1 - Validation

 ![Performance Plot](performance_plot_mltgpu_scratch.png)